Comparison of ivermectin and extended-release ...

 Abstract

-Avermectins including Ivermectin and Eprinomectin are broad spectrum endectocides.
-These drugs are considered to have no serious adverse effects at therapeutic range.
-However, use of avermectins in overdose in some animal species and at the therapeutic range in humans could result in some adverse effects including mainly nervous system effects and some general symptoms.
-This study was aimed to investigate effects of Eprinomectin and Ivermectin on plasma malondialdehyde (MDA) and glutathione (GSH) levels in lactating cow.
-Ten Holstein breed lactating dairy cows were divided into 2 groups.
-Before the application of drugs, blood samples were collected from the jugular vein in each group at 0 hour as control, and then Group 1 and 2 received a single pour-on application of Ivermectin (0.5 mg/kg body weight) and Eprinomectin (0.5 mg/kg body weight), respectively.
-Blood samples were then collected again from the jugular vein at timed-intervals (at 1, 4, 8, 24 and 36 hours and on 2, 3, 4, 5, 6, 8, 10, 12, 15, 20 and 25th days) to measure plasma MDA and GSH concentrations.
-Eprinomectin and Ivermectin treatment caused a transient decrease in GSH levels which is followed by transient increase (P < 0.05).
-However, no difference was observed in MDA levels at all sampling points following the Eprinomectin and Ivermectin treatment compared to control samples (P > 0.05).
-It was concluded that Eprinomectin and Ivermectin cause decreased GSH concentrations without alterations in MDA level leading to a decrease in the defense mechanism against oxidative stress although the decrease is not enough to cause lipid peroxidation.
+Avermectins including Ivermectin and Eprinomectin are broad-spectrum endectocides.
+These drugs are generally deemed to have no serious adverse effects at therapeutic ranges.
+Nevertheless, using avermectins in high doses in certain animal species, or at therapeutic levels in humans, can result in adverse effects primarily concerning the nervous system and other general symptoms.
+This study aimed to investigate the effects of Eprinomectin and Ivermectin on plasma malondialdehyde (MDA) and glutathione (GSH) levels in lactating cows.
+Ten Holstein breed lactating dairy cows were divided into two groups.
+Prior to drug administration, blood samples were collected from the jugular vein in each group at 0 hours as a control, followed by Group 1 and 2 receiving a single pour-on application of Ivermectin (0.5 mg/kg body weight) and Eprinomectin (0.5 mg/kg body weight), respectively.
+Blood samples were collected from the jugular vein at various time intervals (1, 4, 8, 24, 36 hours, and also on the 2nd, 3rd, 4th, 5th, 6th, 8th, 10th, 12th, 15th, 20th, and 25th days) to determine plasma MDA and GSH concentrations.
+Both Eprinomectin and Ivermectin treatment resulted in a transient decrease in GSH levels followed by a temporary increase (P < 0.05).
+No significant differences were noted in MDA levels at all sampling points post-treatment with Eprinomectin and Ivermectin compared to control samples (P > 0.05).
+It was concluded that both Eprinomectin and Ivermectin lead to a decrease in GSH concentrations without affecting MDA levels, which can lower the defense mechanism against oxidative stress, although the reduction was insufficient to cause lipid peroxidation.

 Are you interested in learning more about Eprinomectin Api Manufacturers?
 Contact us today to secure an expert consultation!